particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 - **Group by Permissions**: You may have distributors, service partners, or customers that need access to certain device groups.

-_Quick tip_: If you prefer, you can also [call the Particle API](!insert group link) directly to create a device group.
+_Quick tip_: If you prefer, you can also [call the Particle API](/reference/api/#create-device-group) directly to create a device group.

-## Tagging Devices to Groups
+## Assigning Groups to Devices

-Now that you have created your group(s), you'll need to tag devices in your fleet to a group.
+Now that you have created your group(s), you'll need to assign groups to devices in your fleet.
 Note that **a device can belong to multiple groups**, as you will likely need to segment your fleet along many different axes.